kayceesrk/kayceesrk.github.io/index.md

-Before coming to Cambridge, I was a [graduate student](https://www.cs.purdue.edu/homes/chandras/) at [Purdue University](http://www.purdue.edu/) where I obtained an MS and PhD degrees in Computer Science under the supervision of the wonderful [Prof. Suresh Jagannathan](https://www.cs.purdue.edu/homes/suresh/).
+Before coming to Cambridge, I was a [graduate student](https://www.cs.purdue.edu/homes/chandras/) at [Purdue University](http://www.purdue.edu/) where I obtained an MS and a PhD degree in Computer Science under the supervision of the wonderful [Prof. Suresh Jagannathan](https://www.cs.purdue.edu/homes/suresh/).
 At Purdue, I led the [MultiMLton](http://multimlton.cs.purdue.edu/) and